-- Reduced the TANF monthly benefit amount with a 15% budgetary adjustment - Reduced the issuance of the clothing allowance for school age children in an active TANF benefit group to an annual payment.
-In August 2011, Governor Susana Martinez identified State General Fund to provide a \$50 allowance. - February 1, 2011, suspended the Transition Bonus Program indefinitely
+- 1. Reduced the TANF monthly benefit amount with a 15% budgetary adjustment. - 2.
+Reduced the issuance of the clothing allowance for school age children in an active TANF benefit group to an annual payment instead of twice a year, August, and January.
+In August 2011, Governor Susana Martinez identified State General Fund (SGF) to provide a \$50 allowance.

+3. February 1, 2011, suspended the Transition Bonus Program.